macedo6000/CoffeeData/README.md

-# Evaluating the criteria for eligibility for Home Mortgages
+# Evaluating the Criteria for Eligibility for Home Mortgages

 ### Status - *Segment 1*